In our Nationwide insurance review, we give the company 4.4 out of 5.0 stars as we compare its average costs to competitors in the market.

 - Usage-based policy: Join SmartRide®, the company’s usage-based program.

 - No accidents: Go accident-free for a set amount of time.

 - Good student: A good student discount is offered to those between the ages of 16 and 24 who maintain at least a “B” grade point average.

-- Safe driver: Prove safe driving habits by going at least five years without an at-fault accident or major traffic violation.
+- Safe driver: Prove safe driving habits by going at least five years without an at-fault accident or a major traffic violation.

 - Low mileage: Pay a flexible monthly rate based on miles driven if you sign up for the SmartMiles® program.

 - Defensive driver: Complete a defensive driving course.